Following are resources to help you plan a trip along the East Coast Greenway!

 Notice regarding trail conditions and types of users accommodated – please read before planning a trip!

-The East Coast Greenway is 2900 miles long, stretching through cities, suburbs, and rural areas from Calais, Maine to Key West, Florida.
+The East Coast Greenway is 3,000 miles long, stretching through cities, suburbs, and rural areas from Calais, Maine to Key West, Florida.
 Our goal is for the entire Greenway to be on paths, completely separated from the road.
-About 30% of the route is currently on local, traffic-free, firm-surfaced trails that are safe for all abilities.
+Over 30% of the route is currently on local, traffic-free, firm-surfaced trails that are safe for all abilities.
 The remainder is comprised of interim on-road sections that link completed trails together, and occasional ferries and trains where there is currently no safe on- or off-road option.

 While we have generally attempted to keep the interim on-road sections on roads with low traffic and bike lanes or good shoulders where they exist, conditions are not always appropriate for all users.
 The on-road sections are recommended only for cyclists with some experience and some sections are suitable only for advanced cyclists.
 Everyone should use caution, and be watchful for adverse conditions including busy intersections, sections with no shoulders and areas of heavy traffic.